zng-ui/zng/TODO/_current.md

     - UPDATES controls it, and is called by it.

 - Undo.
-    - Needs app API.
+    - Needs app crate.

 - WINDOWS.
-    - Needs app API.
+    - Needs app crate.
     - Needs ViewWindow.
     - Needs UiNode.

-- UiNode, widget_base, widget_info, widget_builder.
-    - Needs app API for update types?
-    - Needs to implement Var::subscribe.

 ## Split Main